aurielfournier/CV/Auriel_Fournier_CV.md

 Eulinger, K., McDaniel, T., Calvert, G., **Fournier, A.M.V.,** *Juvenile King Rail (Rallus elegans) in stomach of American Bullfrog (Lithobates catesbeianus)*

 Ward, S., **Fournier, A.M.V.,** Bond, A.L. *Rodent eradications on islands and their effect on rails (Rallidae) as non-target species*

+**Fournier, A.M.V.**, White, E.A, Heard, S.B. *Site-selection bias can drive apparent population declines in long-term studies*

 ## Honors